-Basic aspects of interface configuration can be performed at the console and in the setup wizard to start, but changes may also be made after the initial setup by visiting pages under the Interfaces menu.
+Basic aspects of interface configuration within pfSense® software can be performed at the console and in the setup wizard to start, but changes may also be made after the initial setup by visiting pages under the Interfaces menu.
 A few basics are covered here, the details can be found in Interface Types and Configuration.

 Additional interfaces added after the initial setup may be assigned roles by visiting Interfaces > (assign).
 There are numerous tabs on that page used for assigning and creating different types of interfaces.
 The two most commonly used tabs are Interface assignments and VLANs.

 VLAN configuration is covered in Virtual LANs (VLANs).

 The Interface assignments tab shows a list of all currently assigned interfaces: WAN , LAN, and any OPTx entries configured on the firewall.
 Next to each interface is a drop-down list of all network interfaces/ports found on the system.
 This list includes hardware interfaces as well as VLAN interfaces and other virtual interface types.
 The MAC address, VLAN tag, or other identifying information is printed along side the interface name to aid in identification.

 The other tabs, much like the VLAN tab, are there to create additional interfaces which can then be assigned.
 All of these interface types are covered in Interface Types and Configuration.